By Do It Yourself Documents,

 Independent Paralegal Services

 Use our services to create your Revocable Living Trust.
-Included With this in-office service are the following:
+Included With this independent paralegal service the following are included:

 Also included in the cost is the preparation of one quitclaim deed transferring your property to the trust (ownership of more than one piece of real estate will incur additional charges for quitclaim deed preparation), along with instructions for the transfer of your other assets.